George Arnaoutakis, MD

-George J. Arnaoutakis, MD, is a board-certified cardiothoracic surgeon in the Institute for Cardiovascular Health, a clinical partnership between Ascension Seton and UT Health Austin.
-He specializes in adult cardiothoracic surgery and serves as the clinic’s Director of Thoracic Aortic Surgery, Cardiovascular Surgery Quality and Outcomes, and Transcatheter Valve Program.
-He is the Physician Executive for Adult Cardiovascular and Thoracic Surgery in Ascension Texas.
-Additionally, Dr. Arnaoutakis is an associate professor and Chief of the Division of Cardiovascular and Thoracic Surgery within the Dell Medical School Department of Surgery & Perioperative care.
+George J. Arnaoutakis, MD, is a board-certified cardiothoracic surgeon and the Director of Thoracic Aortic Surgery, Cardiovascular Surgery Quality and Outcomes, and the Transcatheter Valve Program for the Institute for Cardiovascular Health, a clinical partnership between Ascension Seton and UT Health Austin.
+He specializes in adult cardiothoracic surgery.
+Additionally, Dr. Arnaoutakis is an associate professor and serves as the Chief of the Division of Cardiovascular and Thoracic Surgery for the Dell Medical School Department of Surgery & Perioperative Care.

-Dr. Arnaoutakis earned a bachelor’s degree from Columbia University and a medical degree from the University of Florida College of Medicine, where he was inducted into the Alpha Omega Alpha medical honor society.
-He completed a general surgery residency and a postdoctoral research fellowship in cardiac surgery at The Johns Hopkins University School of Medicine, where he also served as administrative chief resident.
-He then completed fellowships in cardiothoracic surgery and advanced aortic procedures at the Perelman School of Medicine at the University of Pennsylvania in Philadelphia.
+Dr. Arnaoutakis earned his bachelor’s degree from Columbia University and his medical degree from the University of Florida College of Medicine, where he was inducted into the Alpha Omega Alpha medical honor society.
+He completed both a residency in general surgery and a postdoctoral research fellowship in cardiac surgery at The Johns Hopkins University School of Medicine, where he served as administrative chief resident.
+He also completed both a fellowship in cardiothoracic surgery and a fellowship in advanced aortic procedures at the Perelman School of Medicine at the University of Pennsylvania.